wp-plugins/wp-conversion-boxes/README.txt

 It’s in the process of making.
 Will be available by 25th this month.

+= How many conversion boxes can I have on one page? =

+Currently you can have only 1 conversion box on a page/post for it to work.
+You can add multiple conversion boxes on a single page/post in the Pro version of the plugin.

 == Screenshots ==

 1. Add new conversion box.